Mumbai born Reuben brothers 2nd on UK rich list

-New Delhi, May 22 (IANS) More people have become billionaires than at any point in British history.
+New Delhi: More people have become billionaires than at any point in British history.

 The Sunday Times, UK, reported this year's Rich List that identifies a record 171 UK billionaires -- 24 more than in 2020.